In 2003 the field was burned again, followed by overseeding.

 the level of the co-op's minimum charge, we also had them

-week of April was quite warm in 2005 and some prairie species
+week of April in 2005 was quite warm, so that small shoots of some of the prairie species

 and the 2006 observations showed that they were all present